-Since our inception, a substantial portion of our resources have been dedicated to research and development of AV-101 and VistaStem's stem cell technology platform.
-In particular, (i) for AV-101, we have expended substantial resources on research and development of methods and processes relating to the production of API and drug product, IND-enabling preclinical studies, Phase 1 clinical safety studies, and a Phase 2 clinical study completed in 2019 and (ii) for VistaStem, development of CardioSafe 3D and cardiac stem cell technology for potential RM applications licensed in connection with the Bayer Agreement.
-In addition, beginning in 2018, we have expended a considerable portion of our resources for research, development, manufacturing and regulatory expenses related to the development and production of PH94B and PH10.
-We expect to continue to expend substantial resources for the foreseeable future developing and commercializing our product candidates on our own or in collaborations.
+Since our inception, most of our resources have been dedicated to research and development of AV-101 and the drug rescue capabilities of VistaStem's stem cell technology platform.
+In particular, we have expended substantial resources on research and development of methods and processes relating to the production of AV-101 API and drug product, advancing AV-101 through IND-enabling preclinical development, Phase 1 clinical safety studies, and into ongoing Phase 2 clinical development, including the Elevate Study completed in 2019, as well as research and development and regulatory expenses related to the development and production of PH94B and PH10 and our stem cell technology platform, including development of CardioSafe 3D for DR and our cardiac stem cell technology for potential RM applications in connection with the Bayer Agreement, and we expect to continue to expend substantial resources for the foreseeable future developing and commercializing our product candidates on our own or in collaborations.
 These expenditures will include costs associated with general and administrative costs, facilities costs, research and development, acquiring new technologies, manufacturing product candidates, conducting nonclinical experiments and clinical trials and obtaining regulatory approvals, as well as commercializing any products approved for sale.

-At September 30, 2020, we had cash and cash equivalents of approximately \$15.4 million.
-We do not believe this amount, absent additional financing, is sufficient to enable us to fund our planned operations for at least the twelve months following the issuance of the financial statements included elsewhere in this Report.
-During the next twelve months, subject to securing appropriate and adequate additional financing, we plan seek capital to (i) prepare for and launch a pivotal Phase 3 clinical trial of PH94B for acute treatment of anxiety in adult patients with SAD, (ii) prepare for and launch a small exploratory Phase 2A study of PH94B for acute treatment of adult patients with adjustment disorder, (iii) prepare for and potentially launch small exploratory Phase 2A clinical studies of PH94B in postpartum anxiety, post-traumatic stress disorder and/or pre-procedural (i.e pre-MRI) anxiety, (iv) assess and potentially launch a Phase 1 study of AV-101 in combination with probenecid to enable exploratory Phase 2A development of the combination for treatment of CNS disorders, (v) conduct several nonclinical studies involving PH94B, PH10 and AV-101. and (vi) to fund our internal operations.
+At June 30, 2020, we had cash and cash equivalents of approximately \$1.5 million.
+We do not believe this amount, plus the net cash proceeds received from the EverInsight Agreement and from the Public Offering completed in August 2020, is sufficient to enable us to fund our planned operations for at least the twelve months following the issuance of the financial statements included elsewhere in this Report.
+We expect to seek additional capital to produce PH94B and PH10 study material, prepare for and launch a pivotal Phase 3 clinical trial of PH94B for acute treatment of SAD, prepare for a Phase 2B clinical study and certain nonclinical studies involving PH10, PH94B and AV-101 and prepare for and potentially launch a Phase 2B clinical trial of PH10 for MDD, acquire or license and conduct research and development of additional product candidates and to fund our internal operations.

-Further, although we received the \$5 million non-dilutive cash upfront payment under the EverInsight Agreement in August 2020 and expect to recognize that amount as revenue in future periods, we have no other recurring source of revenue or recurring cash flows from product sales to sustain our present activities, and we do not expect to generate sustainable positive operating cash flows until, and unless, we (i) out-license or sell a product candidate to a third-party that is subsequently successfully developed and commercialized, (ii) enter into additional license arrangements involving our stem cell technology, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our product candidates.
+Further, although we received the \$5 million non-dilutive cash upfront payment under the EverInsight Agreement in August 2020 and expect to recognize that amount as revenue in future periods, we have no other recurring source of revenue or recurring cash flows from product sales to sustain our present activities, and we do not expect to generate sustainable positive operating cash flows until, and unless, we (i) out-license or sell a product candidate to a third-party that is subsequently successfully commercialized, (ii) enter into additional license arrangements involving our stem cell technology, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our product candidates.